ibm-cloud-docs/Backup/configure-simple-file-backup.md

     9. Select the files and folders that you want to include and exclude in the backup.
 To exclude files, you must add an exclusion record.
 Select the directory that contains the file that you want to exclude and click **Exclude**.
 This action adds the file to the Backup Set with a red minus sign.
 From here, you can filter out a directory or specific file name from that directory that you want skipped during backup.
     10. Enter the encryption password into the Password and Confirm Password fields.
 You can also add a Password Hint.

         You need this password to restore files from the backup.
 Without the password, you can't restore an encrypted backup.
-The lost password cannot be recovered in any way.
+The lost password cannot be recovered.
         {: important}

     11. Click **Apply now** to confirm the backup set.
     12. You can leave the Advanced Backup Options with their default settings.
 If you want detailed log files for the backup job, you can enable them by expanding the *Log Detail Level* menu and selecting **File**.
     13. Click **Create Job**.
-    14. {{site.data.keyword.backup_notm}} offers three job retention schemes: Daily, Weekly, Monthly.
+    14. You can choose from three job retention schemes: Daily, Weekly, Monthly.
 In the new schedule window, select the appropriate retention period and click **Save**.

     Multiple retention schedules can be set up for same job but it’s important that they are NOT run at the same time.
 For more information about Retention Schemes, see the [FAQ](/docs/Backup?topic=Backup-faqs#faqs).
     {: important}